marinescudan/fake-or-real/content/en/questions/7-keirstarmer.en.md

 question_cta_help: "Choose between the options below"
 question_cta_fake: "Fake?"
 question_cta_real: "Real?"
-explanation_title: "Is This Video Fake Or Real"
+explanation_title: "Is this video fake or real"
 explanation_subtitle: "Decide whether this item is trustworthy or not"
 explanation_cta_go_stats: "See what other people thought"
 stats_title: "Is this video fake or real?"